kenechukwuagbodike/churn-prediction-mlops-azure/README.md

 # 🧠 Customer Churn Prediction (End-to-End ML Deployment)

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.WebSite)

 This project demonstrates a full MLOps workflow for predicting customer churn using logistic regression, with a production-ready API deployed to Azure and a live Gradio UI.

 ---

+## 🤔 Why This Matters (For the Common Reader)

+In business, keeping your current customers is often far more valuable than gaining new ones.
+But how do you know which customers are about to leave?

+This project tackles that challenge by using machine learning to predict customer churn — i.e., which customers are likely to cancel their service.
+With this insight, businesses can act in advance: offering better deals, addressing complaints, or making personalized contact.

+What makes this system special:
+- 🤖 It's not just a model — it's fully deployed.
+- ✨ You can interact with it through a clean API (for developers) or a simple interface (for business teams).
+- ✈️ It's portable, production-grade, and can be deployed to the cloud in minutes.

+Think of it as your own AI assistant for customer retention.

+---